So you’ve decided to buy a new laptop online?

 There are many different laptop models to choose from online, and making the right decision isn’t easy.
 That’s why you need to understand how to compare laptop specs.

-Keep reading to find out which factors are most important when choosing a new laptop.
+Keep reading this laptop buying guide to find out which factors are most important when choosing a new laptop.

 Decide on Your Needs

 Before you start looking for a laptop to buy online, you should first have a clear idea of what you need.

 Your ideal laptop depends on what you are planning to use it for.
 For example, are you planning on using it for college?
 In that case, you should pay special attention to the keyboard as you’ll likely be typing a lot.